OsnatMel/ImageClassification/README.md

 The goal was to have binary classification that meets the target function of maximum recall at 90% precision, while detecting anomalies among unseen images.
 #### Note:
   The data is unavailable due to confidentiality , therefore the files cannot be run.
-  However, the notebook consists of running flow plus results of smaller dataset.
+  However, the notebook consists of flow if run plus results of smaller dataset.
-  The Resuls appearing below are based on the run on the whole dataset as presented at the end of the project.
+  The Results appearing below are based on the run of the whole dataset as presented at the end of the project.

 #### Explanation of the files: <br />